Get out of your head and into your life.

 Commitment

 The commitment part of ACT is about committing to your values and living a life that matters.
-Anxiety can make it difficult to do the things you really care about because you’re so distracted by fears and worries.
+Anxiety can make you want to avoid the things you really care about because you’re so consumed by fears and worries.
 By clarifying your values and taking action in line with those values, you reclaim your power to shape your future.
 This is when anxiety takes a backseat and your life begins to expand.

 Common questions about anxiety therapy: